gemfire/spring-data-for-vmware-gemfire/documentation/reference/repositories.md

 `<TRACE> <HINT 'LastNameIdx'> IMPORT org.example.app.domain.Customer; SELECT * FROM /Customers x WHERE x.lastName = $1 LIMIT 10`

-[spring-data-gemfire-name]'s Repository extension is careful not to create conflicting declarations when the OQL annotation extensions are used in combination with the `@Query` annotation.
+Spring Data for VMware GemFire's Repository extension is careful not to create conflicting declarations when the OQL annotation extensions are used in combination with the `@Query` annotation.